-- ✓ treat all children and young people and adults at risk with respect and dignity - ✓ ensure that their welfare and safety is paramount at all times - ✓ maintain professional boundaries both face to face and when using technology - ✓ ensure any intimate touch required, to carry out care, treatment or training is within relevant guidelines and is safe and appropriate.
-Intimate touch and care will always be part of a plan, agreed with the individual concerned, their parents or carers. - ✓ always listen to individuals and take account of their wishes and feeling - ✓ always act in a professional way and not accept bullying, swearing or other disruptive behaviour - ✓ liaise openly with parents and carers - ✓ only use physical contact if absolutely necessary - ✓ avoid being alone with children, young people and adults at risk whenever possible - ✓ listen to, and act upon, any disclosures allegations, or concerns of abuse - ✓ participate in approved safeguarding training at appropriate levels - √ follow our safeguarding policy at all times - ✓ make activities FUN and enjoyable
+- ✓ treat all children and young people and adults at risk with respect and dignity - ✓ ensure that their welfare and safety is paramount at all times - ✓ maintain professional boundaries both face to face and when using technology - ✓ always listen to individuals and take account of their wishes and feeling - ✓ always act in a professional way and not accept bullying, swearing or other disruptive behaviour. - ✓ liaise openly with parents and carers - ✓ only use physical contact if absolutely necessary - ✓ avoid being alone with children, young people and adults at risk whenever possible. - ✓ listen to, and act upon, any disclosures, allegations, or concerns of abuse - ✓ participate in approved safeguarding training at appropriate levels - ensure restraint is only used as part of an agreed plan by staff trained in the use of the particular restraint or as an emergency action to protect from harm.
+All use of restraint will be reported and recorded by the member of staff concerned to the Lead or Deputy for safeguarding and to the relevant manager. - ✓ follow our safeguarding policy at all times - ✓ make activities FUN and enjoyable